-If you’ve worked as an independent contractor during 2017, a Form 1099-MISC should have landed in your mailbox or inbox around the end of January.
-The 1099-MISC is an informational form that U.S. businesses are required to send to people they paid more than $600 for services during the last calendar year.
-According to the IRS:
+If you’ve worked as an independent contractor during 2019, a Form 1099-MISC should have landed in your mailbox or inbox around the end of January.
+The 1099-MISC, Miscellaneous Income, is an informational form that U.S. businesses are required to send to people they paid more than $600 for services during the last calendar year.

 - You do not necessarily have to have a business for payments for your services to be reported on Form 1099-MISC.
 You may simply perform services as a non-employee.